 The steps to creating an exit strategy and selling your wholesale distribution business are arduous and complicated.
 It can take you many hours to get everything in order.
 If you are still working full-time running your business, you simply may not have the time to do both.

 If this situation applies to you, you may want to hire a California-certified broker.
-A broker knows exactly what to get your California manufacturing business ready for sale.
+A broker knows exactly what to get your California wholesale distribution business ready for sale.
 They can guide you through each step of the process, help you avoid any errors, make your business more attractive to buyers, and ultimately help you get a better price.

 There are many California wholesale distribution businesses for sale.